8 Best Shade Loving Groundcovers

-Hellebore -Stunning in bloom.
-The large palmate leaves forms a a canopy and a lush look all season long.
+Hellebore Stunning in bloom.
+The large palmate leaves form a canopy, and provide a lush look all season long.
 Semi-evergreen so cut the old foliage back in late winter.
 A tough groundcover that takes dry shade well.

 Heuchera - Coral Bells -Mounded habit with taller bell-shaped flowers.
 Available in an amazing array of colors, leaf sizes & texture.
 For continuous color in the shade garden, mix and match your favorites.

-Lysimachia Aurea - Golden Creeping Jenny - This dense mat of gold easily roots and spreads fast.
+Lysimachia Aurea - Golden Creeping Jenny - This dense mat of gold easily roots, and spreads fast.
 I like to dig up handfuls from my shade garden & add to my yearly shade container plantings.
-Color varies depending on sun exposure.
+Color varies from bright green to gold depending on sun exposure.
 Great planting underneath tall perennials & shrubs.

 Galium odoratum - Sweet Woodruff - Very fast spreading.
 A great filler between shrubs where you can let it roam.
+Blooms create drifts of white flowers in spring.
 Works well for shaded steep hills and around trees.
 Deer & Rabbit proof.
 Does a great job of choking out weeds.

 Vinca -Evergreen groundcover.
 Grows faster in moist soil.
-Needs about 2 years to establish well - but well worth the wait.
+Glossy deep green foliage, and beautiful lavender flowers in spring.
+Virtually maintenance free.
+Needs about 2-3 years to establish well, but worth the wait.